msmith93/brenda/README.md

 **Note:** Currently, this only supports single-GPU instances.
 This issue has not yet been fixed because, historically, single-GPU instances have offered the most computing power per dollar.

+### Choosing a region

+Add this line in your brenda.conf file `EC2_REGION=[region]`, where `[region]` is one of the AWS region codes found [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region) under amazon EC2.

+Note: you will need a different AMI and AMI ID when you change regions.
+You may also need to run thorugh part of the setup procedure in the other region (I have not tested this yet.)

 ### Choosing an availability zone